ngodat0103/dev-oops/readme.md

 ## Architecture Overview

-The infrastructure follows a hybrid model: production services run on Docker with Ansible because it actually works, while Kubernetes exists as a dev/exploration environment where I learn things, break things, and pretend I'm running a multi-region cluster on what is essentially seven VMs sharing one physical CPU like college students sharing a Netflix account.
+The infrastructure follows a hybrid model in active transition: services are being migrated from Docker on ubuntu-server to Kubernetes, starting with internal tools.
+Kubernetes is no longer just a lab — it is increasingly the primary runtime, while Docker remains the fallback for anything not yet migrated.

 ```
                          Internet